Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 So, to avoid messes, you'll need to use the proper coffee for your pot (usually a fine-medium ground coffee) and ensure that the gasket that seals the bottom water reservoir on your brewer is in good shape and is sealing up the pot correctly.

-When you brew with a Moka pot, you’ll get the best taste when you fill the water reservoir in the pot with hot, almost boiling water before you put the pot on your stove.
+When you brew with a Moka pot, you'll achieve the best taste by filling the water reservoir in the pot with hot, almost boiling water before placing the pot on your stove.

-This step can be a bit of a pain since handling a hot metal pot as you put your coffee in it might result in accidental burns, but it’s well worth the risk, and you can quickly get used to it.
+This step can be a bit of a challenge, as handling a hot metal pot while adding your coffee can result in accidental burns.

 Boiled water into the bottom part of a Moka pot.